Mycology-Microbiology-Center/GloSED/README.md

 nextflow pull vmikk/NextITS
 ```

+The pipeline is divided into two main steps:
+1. The first step is executed separately for each sequencing run (multiplexed data) because it involves removal of tag-jumps.
+This step primarily focuses on sequence quality control, ITS extraction, and chimera removal.
+2. The second step combines data from all runs, performs denoising and sequence clustering.

 The following command was used to run the Step-1 of the pipeline for each sequencing run: